Animated squares

 TheVulture Quote small

-Experiencing Neel’s work at the Met — after a full year of loss and social upheaval — her gigantic vision, perseverance, and the tragedies of her life tell us that we could be heroes like her and the people she painted.
+Experiencing Neel’s work at the Met — her gigantic vision, perseverance, and the tragedies of her life tell us that we could be heroes like her and the people she painted.
 It’s easy to recognize her greatness in retrospect, when her work is celebrated in a setting like this.
-For most of Neel’s 84 years, though, she was artistically on her own.

 Jerry Saltz